JuMaxi/ChallengeIntroCoding-CodeFirstGirls/ChallengeIntroCoding/Problem3.md

 This program will search a number in a sorted matrix and report the exact location of this number.
 If the number is not in the matrix will return the number was not found.

+My first attempt in solve this challenge I passed one by one of the number until find the positions.
+However the challenge description said there were more clever ways to solve, then I searched on the internet and found a binary search algorithm.
+So, I applied this new way to my resolution.

 ## Flowchart
 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'linear' } } }%%